-Mutual fund units cannot be transferred to another person till the death of the unit holder
+Mutual fund units cannot be transferred till the death of the unit holder

+If a child is set up as a nominee in the mutual fund folios of the father, then upon his death, the child can stake claim to the units and get them transferred to her name

 I am 31 years old, investing Rs10,500 via SIPs since last 6-7 months in—Large-cap: Birla Sun Life Frontline Equity Fund (G) (Rs4,000); Multi-cap: ICICI Prudential Value Discovery Fund (G) (Rs5,000); and Small-cap: Reliance Small Cap G Fund (Rs1,500).
 I want to invest for minimum 5-7 years.
 I want to know if my portfolio is good enough?
 Some people are suggesting that I add a mid-cap fund for better returns.
 My aim is to create wealth but at the same time, I don’t want to take too many risks.
-In the long run, should I top up these existing funds as and when possible?
+In the long run, should I top up these existing funds as and when possible?—Nikhil Malhotra

 There are a few things you need to consider before you decide on your fund selection.
 One, you need to have a goal (in the form of a target amount) for your investments.
 Next, given that you have a time-frame in mind, you need to check what the possibilities are of you reaching your goal with commensurate risk.
 Will having an all equity portfolio help you do this without much risk, is a question you need to ask yourself.
 Past data suggests that an all equity portfolio has a measurable chance of delivering negative returns even over 5-year timeframes.
 This is so even if you go with SIPs.
 Given this risk, it is better that you do an asset allocation for your portfolio, with a mix of equity and debt funds.
 How much equity you should have will depend on your risk profile.
 However, given your age and timeframe, a 70:30 equity debt allocation will do a good job of hedging your portfolio from risks.
 If you think this allocation suits you, then you would need some equity and debt funds.
 A balanced fund will give you some debt but given that the debt allocation there is low, even a 40% allocation to a balanced fund will give you a 10% allocation to debt.
 Hence, given your present amount, this may not be an ideal allocation.